 - State how to manage pressure injury

-All health professionals working in a variety of healthcare settings who care for adults who may be at risk for, or have developed, a pressure injury.
+This Course is relevant to registered nurses and other health professionals working in a variety of healthcare settings who care for adults who may be at risk for or have developed, a pressure injury

 No conflict of interest exists for anyone in the position to control content for this activity.
 Wherever possible, generic or non-proprietary names of medications or products have been used.